MIDASverse/MIDASpy/README.md

 acceleration is desired.
 See <https://www.tensorflow.org/install/> for details.

-## Version 1.0 (April 2020)
+## Version 1.0.1 (September 2020)

+*v1.0.1 is a minor patch to allow for packaging to PyPi.*

+Key changes in 1.0:

-Minor, mainly cosmetic, changes to the underlying source code.
+  - Minor, mainly cosmetic, changes to the underlying source code.

-Key changes:

   - Renamed ‘categorical\_columns’ argument in build\_model() to
     ‘binary\_columns’ to avoid confusion
   - Added plotting arguments to overimputation() method to suppress